Criminal Justice Reform Is Proving a Tricky Subject for Many of These 2020 Democrats

 “That system of suspecting somebody, solely based on the color of their skin.
 Searching that person solely based on the color of their skin.
 Stopping that person, solely based on the color of their skin.
 Shooting that person, solely based on the color of their skin.
 Throwing the book at that person, letting them rot behind bars, solely based on the color of their skin,” O’Rourke said while speaking at the college.
 “It is why, some have called this, and I think it is an apt description, the new Jim Crow.”

-New York Sen. Kristen Gillibrand
+New York Sen. Kirsten Gillibrand

 Before announcing that she was running for President, New York Sen. Kirsten Gillibrand took a hard stance against the cash bail system.